How You're Ruining Your Hearing Without Even Realizing It

 Losing your hearing isn't always gradual, and sometimes quick intervention can make all the difference.
 "Hearing loss may be sudden in nature, often for unknown reasons," says Grobman.
 "Receiving urgent care from a qualified otolaryngologist (ENT) is of utmost importance to measure the hearing loss and to intervene with medication to recover hearing or prevent further loss."

-Recommendation: If you're experiencing hearing loss, don't go into denial; that can worsen the condition.
+The Remedy Rx: If you're experiencing hearing loss, don't go into denial; that can worsen the condition.
 See a doctor ASAP.
 "The most important symptom that should cause you to see a physician immediately is any form of sudden hearing loss," says Tim Trine, PhD, an audiologist and CTO of Eargo.
 "A sudden sensorineural hearing loss is usually idiopathic (or of unknown cause), but should be evaluated and treated by a physician as a medical emergency.
 There is a critical window where treatment to restore hearing is the most effective."

 You're Not Wearing a Helmet